Flag of Poland: Right and obligation to fly the flag

 According to the Coat of Arms Act, everyone can use the Polish flag, especially during national and cultural events, as long as it is done in a respectful manner.
 This liberty in the use of national colours is a relative novelty.
 Until 2004, Polish citizens were only allowed to fly the Polish flag on national holidays.
 The use of both variants was restricted, but only flying the flag with coat of arms was, from 1955 to 1985, punishable by a fine or arrest for up to one year.
 After 1985, unauthorised use of any national symbol was an infraction.
-A possible explanation to such harsh measures was the fact that the officially promoted holiday of 1 May was separated by only one day from the pre-war (and current) national holiday of Poland, the anniversary of signing of the Constitution of 3 May 1791.
+A possible explanation to such harsh measures was that the officially promoted holiday of 1 May was separated by only one day from the pre-war (and current) national holiday of Poland, the anniversary of signing of the Constitution of 3 May 1791.
 While hoisting a flag on 1 May was acceptable, no later than the following day it had to be taken down.

 That restriction and kind of state monopoly on the use of national symbols during the Communist regime made flying the Polish flag a symbol of resistance against the government.
 It became customary, as it still is, for workers to hoist Polish flags on plant buildings when going on strike.
 That is why the Polish flag, as a symbol of patriotism and resistance against the Communist rule, is part of the Solidarity trade union logo.